manimino/ducks/README.md

 Valid operators are ==, !=, <, <=, >, >=, in, not in.

-#### Is DBox a database?
+#### Is FilterBox a database?

-No. But like a database, DBox builds B-tree indexes and uses them to find results very quickly.
-It does not any do other database things like SQL, tables, etc. This keeps DBox simple, light, and performant.
+No. But like a database, FilterBox builds B-tree indexes and uses them to find results very quickly.
+It does not any do other database things like SQL, tables, etc. This keeps FilterBox simple, light, and performant.

-#### Is DBox fast?
+#### Is FilterBox fast?

 Yes.
-Here's how DBox compares to other object-finders on an example task.
+Here's how FilterBox compares to other object-finders on an example task.

 ![Example benchmark](docs/perf_bench.png)

 [Benchmark code](examples/perf_demo.ipynb)

-The closest thing to a DBox is an in-memory SQLite.
-While SQLite is a fantastic database, it requires much more overhead.
-As such, DBox is generally faster.
+The closest thing to a FilterBox is an in-memory SQLite.
+While SQLite is a fantastic database, it requires more overhead.
+As such, FilterBox is generally faster.

 ### Example

 Find a good day for flying a kite.
 It needs to have sunny skies and a wind speed between 5 and 10.

 ```
-from dbox import DBox
+from filterbox import FilterBox

 days = [
     {'day': 'Saturday', 'sky': 'sunny', 'wind_speed': 1},